OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Access_configuration.md

 copy | The learning resource can be copied by other authors.
 download | The learning resource is available for download by other authors.

+!!!
+Tip

+    The options "reference" and "copy" make sense if you want to use a template or a good example for other OpenOlat authors.

 ## Offer / Configure offers {: #offer}

+If you have previously selected the option "Add booking methods" / "Bookable and open offers" (from :octicons-day-24: Release 17.0 ) you can then create offers.

 ![offer Screen](assets/offer.jpg){class="thumbnail"}